flang-compiler/flang/README.md

 - openmp-llvm
 - modified clang

-The latest LLVM version we support is 3.9
+The latest supported LLVM version is 4.0.
+Flang also supports LLVM version 3.9.
+To use 3.9, substitute 39 for 40 in the build instructions.

 ## Building